JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 404 Not Found403 Forbidden301 Moved Permanently500 Internal Server Error304 Not Modified401 Unauthorized
 ```

-The response then contains a list of HTTP headers and the response body (which, since we’re making the request in the browser, is going to be HTML).
+The response then contains a list of HTTP headers and the response body (which, since we're making the request in the browser, is going to be HTML).

 #### Parse the HTML